hmoskva/paystack-cli/readme.md

 `$ paystack webhook ping --event transfer.success --domain test`

  Check our [documentation](https://paystack.com/docs/payments/webhooks/#supported-events) for a list of supported events.

+ This was broken as the event flag was missing in [commands config](/src/commands/webhooks).
+This version includes the flag so you can safely run sample requests.
+Add additional sample data in [samples file](/src/lib/samples).

 ### Use Sample Apps